CiscoIOx/modbus_collector_python/README.md

 * Creating a docker image with python application
 * Requesting resources
 * Creating an IOx application package from the docker image
+* Deploying the applicaiton
+* Activating the appliation
+* Starting the app
+* Stopping the app
+* Troubleshooting the app

 ## Developing the Application
 ### Workflow